siblount/JzSense-Generator/README.md

 ### Final Regards

-I apologize if this is all messed up.
+I apologize if I mess something up or I don't follow the norms.
 I am a student and all of this is new to me, so I'll try my best.
 So please be nice :).

-Oh, license, whatever license that says "don't use this for commercial means, if u do, it has to be free with all the contributors names on it."
+Thank you all!